Cell-Free MIMO with Rotatable Antennas: When Macro-Diversity Meets Antenna Directivity: Introduction

 However, existing studies on MA-aided cell-free systems typically assume isotropic element patterns, whereas practical AP arrays often employ directional elements.
-How to leverage antenna directivity to further enhance cooperation and improve service uniformity remains underexplored.
-The recently proposed six-dimensional movable antenna (6DMA) concept generalizes MAs by allowing joint adaptation of antenna positions and orientations \cite{intro25,intro26}, introducing additional degrees of freedom for link alignment and interference mitigation \cite{intro27,intro28,intro29,intro30}.
-As a lightweight and implementation-friendly special case, rotatable antennas (RAs) or rotatable surfaces optimize the orientation dimension only \cite{R5,R6,intro31,intro32,intro33,intro34,R8}, enabling boresight steering without physical displacement.
-RA-enabled designs have been explored in applications such as integrated sensing and communication \cite{intro33}, physical-layer security \cite{intro34}, and spectrum sharing \cite{R8}.
-Particularly, RAs are appealing for cell-free deployments with many distributed APs, where mechanical relocation and continuous position tracking can be costly, power-hungry, and slow.
-With directional elements, orientation control can reshape the effective channels by strengthening dominant AP–user links and suppressing interference, thereby working in concert with network-wide beamforming.
-Most recently, the work in \cite{intro35} incorporated RAs into cell-free networks, where single-antenna APs steer their boresights and perform AP--user pairing to improve the downlink performance.
-Yet, moving beyond such a pairing-based design to multi-antenna APs with fully flexible multi-AP cooperation is not straightforward and remains underexplored, since boresight steering becomes tightly coupled with cooperative beamforming via orientation-dependent channel gains.
-This calls for a joint design to better exploit macro-diversity and unlock larger cooperation gains.
+How to exploit antenna directivity to further enhance cooperation and improve service uniformity therefore remains underexplored.
+The recently proposed six-dimensional movable antenna (6DMA) concept generalizes MAs by enabling joint adaptation of antenna positions and orientations \cite{intro25,intro26}, thereby introducing additional degrees of freedom for link alignment and interference mitigation \cite{intro27,intro271,intro272,intro28,intro29,intro30}.
+As an implementation-friendly subset of 6DMA, rotatable antennas (RAs) or rotatable surfaces optimize only the orientation dimension \cite{R5,R6,intro31,intro32,intro33,intro34,R8}.
+RAs can be realized either mechanically or electronically, both aiming to enable controllable steering of the main radiation direction of a directional element.
+Compared with position-reconfigurable MA and full 6DMA, RAs keep the element positions fixed, thus avoiding translation, aperture reconfiguration, collision management, and complex cable movement.
+This provides a simpler way to exploit orientation-domain reconfigurability with fewer mechanical degrees of freedom.
+RA-enabled designs have been investigated in applications such as integrated sensing and communication \cite{intro33}, physical-layer security \cite{intro34}, and spectrum sharing \cite{R8}.
+In particular, RAs are well suited to cell-free deployments with many distributed APs, where mechanical relocation and continuous position tracking can be costly, power-hungry, and slow.
+With directional elements, orientation control can reshape the effective channels and thus naturally complement network-wide beamforming in cell-free systems.
+Most recently, the work in \cite{intro35} incorporated RAs into cell-free networks, where each single-antenna AP is paired with a user and steers its boresight to improve the downlink performance.
+Yet, extending such an association-based design to a cell-free network with multiple RAs at each AP and fully cooperative multi-AP transmission is nontrivial and remains underexplored.
+In this case, the design variables change from AP--user association and one boresight vector per AP to network-wide beamformers together with element-wise RA orientations.
+More importantly, the RA orientations become tightly coupled with distributed beamforming through orientation-dependent channel gains, which fundamentally changes the problem structure.
+Consequently, neither the association-first decomposition nor the boresight-only optimization framework in \cite{intro35} is directly applicable.
+This motivates a new joint design to better exploit macro-diversity and unlock larger cooperation gains.